fvera002/rshell/README.md

     Instead, it would echo exactly what was written: `"This is README file" > README.md`

-* Consequently, special signal commonly used in linux are not supported by rshell.
-Therfore the `^C` signal will not terminate the program; only the `exit` command will.

-* It's possible to run several commands in a single input; however there is a limitation of characters accepted.
-In the test run on hammer the limit was 4094 characters per entry.
+* It's possible to run a number of commands in a single input; however, there is a limitation of characters accepted depending on the environment.
+In most of the tests enviroment this limit was 4094 characters per entry.